 EESI’s On-Bill Financing Project

-The Environmental and Energy Study Institute’s (EESI) On-Bill Financing Project is an ongoing initiative aimed to help families reduce energy, cut energy bills, and improve home comfort -- all with no upfront costs.
+The Environmental and Energy Study Institute’s (EESI) On-Bill Financing Project is an ongoing initiative aimed to help families reduce energy use, cut energy bills, and improve home comfort -- all with no upfront costs.
 EESI accomplishes this by working with utilities to establish “on-bill financing” programs: the utility or partner organization pays for home energy upgrades, only to be repaid through a monthly charge on the recipient family’s utility bill.

 EESI’s innovative on-bill financing model is based on its work with South Carolina co-ops to develop the successful “Help My House” pilot project.
 EESI has recently expanded its on-bill financing initiative into a national effort to significantly improve the energy efficiency of homes served by rural electric cooperatives (co-ops) and public power utilities (munis).
 EESI has assembled a team that will assist these utilities to investigate, design, implement, and evaluate residential on-bill financing programs.
 EESI will also assist rural utilities with applications to a new U.S. Department of Agriculture loan program as a way to capitalize projects.